WalletScrutiny/WalletScrutinyCom/_pages/walletSupport.md

 In any case **do not delete or re-install anything**!

+# Our agents are international

+Our team is still small but we already can help you in:

+* English
+* Deutsch
+* Español

 # Limitations

 While we will try to help you with whatever you ask us, there are some things we